ythapacs29-lgtm/PACE/README.md

 **Productivity that adapts to your capacity.**

-Built for the TXST Shipathon by Yugal Thapa.
  PACE combines a student’s academic workload with a three-question Daily Pulse to create an achievable daily plan.

 A working student productivity demo inspired by AcuPill's calm green-and-navy visual style.